MicrosoftDocs/defender-docs/defender-endpoint/network-protection-linux.md

   - Customer feedback is being collected to drive further design improvements

 > [!NOTE]
-> To evaluate the effectiveness of Linux Web Threat Protection, we recommend using the Firefox browser which is the default for all the distributions.
+> Most server installations of Linux lack a graphical user interface and web browser.
+To evaluate the effectiveness of Linux Web Threat Protection with Linux, we recommend testing on a non-production server with a graphical user interface and web browser.
 ### Prerequisites

 - Licensing: Microsoft Defender for Endpoint tenant (can be trial) and platform specific requirements found in [Microsoft Defender for Endpoint for non-Windows platforms](non-windows.md#licensing-requirements)